Why does my Internet back button sometimes not work?

 A web page automatically forwarded you to an alternate page

-- Press and hold down the mouse button on the back button.
+- Press and hold down the mouse button on the back button to get a list like that shown in the picture.

-- Press the back button two or more times quickly, this will almost always get you back to a previous page.
-If you go back too may pages, push the forward button until you see the desired page.
+- Press the back button two or more times quickly to get you back to a previous page.
+If you go back too many pages, push the forward button until you see the desired page.

-- Most new browsers have a small down arrow next to the back button.
+- Some browsers have a small down arrow next to the back button.
 Pressing this button displays the last few pages you have visited recently.
 Once this list is displayed, you can select from pages you have already visited.

 Script preventing you from going back